 And how could I possibly demonstrate that?

 I decided that the only way to go was to be a little more extreme.
-I decided on three different acts of gratitude that I would do daily for a month.
-I’d compare how I felt and what was going on at the beginning of the month of June to the end of June.
-If I couldn’t tell a difference, then I wouldn’t write about it.
+To accomplish that, I decided on three different acts of gratitude that I would do daily for a month.
+To get started, I wrote down in detail how I was feeling and then at the end of the month I’d compare how I felt.

 I have been doing gratitude practices for years, mostly journals and lists.
 But I decided I would up my game for one month and do 3 practices each and every day.

 Surely that would catapult my life results in a way that I would be able to document?

 What I Did to Make Gratitude a Life-Changing Habit

 Here were my three practices

 - I had a small journal and each day I would write about 5 things I was thankful for.